RouninMedia/Concho/README.md

 # Concho
 **Concho** is an Ashiva shorthand for ***con**ditionally* *e**cho**-ing* snippets of HTML markup.

 Concho statements are simply shorthand representations of ternary echo statements in raw PHP.

-The two statements below are the same:
+Hence, the two statements below are the same:

  - **Ternary** `echo` **statement:**